pulp/pulp_deb/CONTRIBUTING.rst

 3. Make sure all tests passed
 4. Add a file into CHANGES folder (Changelog update).
 5. Commit changes to own ``pulp_deb`` clone
-6. Make pull request from github page for your clone against master branch
+6. Make pull request from github page for your clone against the ``main`` branch

 Changelog Update